 Butter, room temperature.

 I make this stuffing to taste so it is hard to define amounts.
 But I am ad libbing it.
 This makes enough to stuff a bird and place the rest in a casserole dish to be baked in the oven after the turkey comes out.

 about 2 tablespoons Recaito

 1 large bell pepper

 a few stalks of celery

 roasted chestnuts or mushrooms (optional).
 In the winter, Costco sells already shelled roasted chestnuts.

 This bird makes the best gravy ever.
 Using the drippings from this bird, you won't have to use any other seasoning.
 Just the drippings and flour or corn starch.
 I use the gizzards, neck and heart that come with the bird to make the stock for the gravy.
 I put them in water and cook them in very low heat for a few hours.
 This makes the perfect stock.

 Thanksgiving morning: Take the turkey out of the fridge a little while before you start preparing it so it isn't so cold.
 Wash well with water.
 Cut oranges or lemons in half.
 Scrub the turkey with the orange.
-And leave with the juice for a few minutes.
+And leave with the juice for a few minutes. (if you sdon't have oranges, I have used orange juice before).
 Pat the turkey a little with paper towels.
 Massage the turkey with the butter.
 Then massage with the recaito.
 (For this occasion, I put the recaito in the blender so it is more like a paste.)
 Let the turkey rest with all that on while you make the stuffing.

 In a very large pan, saute the onions, the peppers and the celery until the onions are translucent.
 Add the garlic and cilantro.
 Add the chestnuts.
 Add the recaito.
 Add the croutons.
 Add stock slowly mixing carefully to not mash the croutons.
 The mixture shouldn't be too wet since it is going to get very moist inside the bird.